fastrodev/fastro/readme.md

 - URL routing by file name
 - Template rendering

-You can see the details in [the examples](https://github.com/fastrodev/fastro/blob/master/services).

-## What's next
+## Getting Started
-Go to [the quickstart](https://fastro.dev/docs/quickstart) to create your own.
+Go to [the quickstart](https://fastro.dev/docs/quickstart) to create a project.

+## Examples
+You can see the example of deployed webapp at [this link](https://hello-6bxxicr2uq-uc.a.run.app) and see the example of a feature implementation [here](https://github.com/fastrodev/fastro/blob/master/services).

 [build]: https://github.com/fastrodev/fastro/workflows/ci/badge.svg?branch=master "fastro build"
 [version]: https://img.shields.io/github/v/release/fastrojs/fastro?label=version "fastro version"